Nirvana Pushed Back Against Homophobia and Kink-Shaming at This 1992 Benefit Concert

-The law gained widespread national attention and ended up losing 56.4% to 43.5%, but less known is the fact that the legendary grunge band Nirvana played a 1992 No on #9 benefit concert to help defeat the homophobic, kink-shaming law.
+The law gained widespread national attention and eventually lost 56.4% to 43.5%, but less known is the fact that legendary grunge band Nirvana played a “No on 9” benefit concert in 1992 to help defeat the homophobic, kink-shaming law.

-The Nirvana gay rights concert was held on Sept.
-10, 1992 at Portland Meadows with Nirvana, the metal band Helmet and the all-female punk band Calamity Jane.
+This “Nirvana gay rights concert” of sorts was held on Sept.
+10, 1992, at Portland Meadows alongside the metal band Helmet and the all-female punk band Calamity Jane.

-Nirvana’s participation in the festival was captured in a documentary about No on Measure 9 (below).
-In it, Cobain and Nirvana bassist Krist Novoselic talk about what they’d like to see changed in the music industry, MTV‘s policies — apparently, they forced the band to play their hit “Smells Like Teen Spirit” at an awards show — and how music lovers at the cable network had put their jobs on the line to advocate for decent musicians.
+In the footage, Cobain and Nirvana bassist Krist Novoselic discuss what they’d like to see changed in the music industry, MTV‘s policies — apparently the cable channel forced the band to play their hit “Smells Like Teen Spirit” at an awards show — and how music lovers at MTV had put their jobs on the line to advocate for decent musicians.

 Here’s some backstage footage from the 1992 Nirvana gay benefit concert:

 In the clip above, Cobain also starts the band’s set with an angry speech:

 So I saw this picture on the news about three weeks ago.
 It was a Republican Party headquarters in Pasadena.
 And it was firebombed, and it was a beautiful picture.
 It was a picture of Republican Party headquarters in Pasadena, and there was a window.
 And there was smoke and fire coming out if it.
 It was really pretty.
 It should be on a Christmas card.